-The Card Random Number RND_C is derived in a complex non-predictable mathematical process from the Random Number Seed stored in the Security File.
-The Random Number Seed is internally updated by the Operating System after each START TRANSACTION command.
+The Card Random Number RND_C is derived in a complex non-predictable mathematical process from the onboard FIPS140-2 compliant hardware-based random number generator.

 4.3.
 Secret Codes

 Secret codes stored in the card are used to restrict the access to data stored in user data files and to certain commands provided by the card.
 Secret codes must be presented to the card in order to be able to read data from or write data to user data files and to execute certain privileged card commands.